Clonazepam for preventing seizures

 When should the medicine start working?

-It will take a few days or up to a week for clonazepam to work properly, so your child may still have seizures during this time.
+It may take a few days or even weeks for Clonazepam to work properly, so your child may still have their symptoms for a while.
 This is because the amount of medicine has to be increased slowly.
 Continue to give the medicine as you have been told to by your doctor.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of clonazepam, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Clonazepam, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?